b3z/beautify/README.md

-# vim-beautify
+# Vim Beautify

+> A fork of github.com/zeekay/vim-beautify

-Why live with ugly code?
-Adds filetype specific `:Beautify` command which beautifies buffers or ranges.
+Adds `:Beautify` which
+beautifies buffers or ranges.

 ## Built-in support